AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/core-functionality/audio-and-video-calls.md

-UIKit integrates the Agora Video SDK, which enables audio and video calls in single chats or group conversations.
+# Audio and video calls

-## Usage examples
+UIKit integrates the Agora Video SDK, which enables audio and video calls in one-to-one and group chats.

-You need to configure the following parameters.
-Refer to the [Callkit integration document](https://www.npmjs.com/package/chat-callkit).
+Configure the following parameters to use it:

 ```javascript
 import { Chat } from "easemob-chat-uikit";